openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 To get faster to the AAPS menu, do a double tap on your BG.
 With a double tap onto the BG curve you can change the time scale..

-## Troubleshooting the wear app:
-*  On Android Wear 2.0 the watch screen does not install by itself anymore.
-You need to go into the playstore on the watch (not the same as the phone playstore) and find it in the category apps installed on your phone, from there you can activate it.
-Also enable auto update.
-*  Sometimes it helps to re-sync the apps to the watch as it can be a bit slow to do so itself: Android Wear > Cog icon > Watch name > Resync apps.
-*  Enable ADB debugging in Developer Options (on watch), connect the watch via USB and start the Wear app once in Android Studio.

 ## Different Watchfaces available

 ![watchfaces](..\images\watchfaces.jpg)